cove.tool can be used to assist users in the following BREEAM credits.

 Using the water consumption components method, users can compare the consumption for the assessed building against a baseline performance.
 Refer to table 8.3 for the outlined performance levels by component type.
-Users can utilize cove.tool's indoor water use calculator to assign performance values and also assess the improvement from baseline values for each component.
+Users can utilize analysis.tool's indoor water use calculator to assign performance values and also assess the improvement from baseline values for each component.

 The BREEAM rating systems for indoor water use reduction is on a 1 to 5 point scale and based on a %reduction threshold, as shown in the table below.